 With glitter into our first night in Miami Beach

-And we can see and hear that: With shining eyes, her charming English, one joke after another and a large portion of glitter, the drag queen brings the bar to life, no to fire!
+And we can see and hear that: With shining eyes, her charming English, one joke after another, and a large portion of glitter, the drag queen brings the bar to life, not to fire!
 Two drinks later, however, the entertainment is over for us this evening.
 After a short but relaxing visit to the hotel’s gay sauna, we are off to bed.
 After all, an extended bike tour around Miami Beach is on the agenda for tomorrow.
-With tropical temperatures over 30 degrees Celsius, we cycle the next morning after breakfast at the hotel in a southerly direction along the palm-lined waterfront past yachts and the famous green iguanas, which lie comfortably in the sun everywhere along the way.
+With tropical temperatures over 30 degrees Celsius, we cycled the next morning after breakfast at the hotel in a southerly direction.
+The way led along the palm-lined waterfront past yachts and the famous green iguanas, which lie comfortably in the sun everywhere along the way.

 Convertible?
 Walking?
 Or by bike through Miami?

 Only for a short distance, we have to share the road directly with the American SUVs.
-And yet, we feel safe on the bike in Miami Beach because local drivers, bicyclists and scooters, but also inline skaters are part of the daily street life.
+And yet, we feel safe on the bike in Miami Beach because local drivers, bicyclists, and scooters, but also inline skaters are part of the daily street life.
 The first stop is the South Pointe Park Pier, an observation deck at the southernmost tip of Miami Beach.
-Whoa, the view of the Atlantic Ocean, the long, white sandy beach on one side and Biscayne Bay, including the Miami skyline on the other side of the bay, is simply breathtaking.
-Arm in arm, we were able to observe huge schools of fish below us in the crystal clear waters of the Atlantic Ocean and had to be careful not to burn our butts while resting briefly on one of the benches, which had become super hot from the sun’s rays.
+Whoa, the view of the Atlantic Ocean, the long, white sandy beach on one side,klm and Biscayne Bay, including the Miami skyline on the other side of the bay, is simply breathtaking.
+Arm in arm, we were able to observe considerable schools of fish below us in the crystal clear waters of the Atlantic Ocean.
+Though, we had to be careful not to burn our butts while resting briefly on one of the benches, which had become super hot from the sun’s rays.